ShaneGH/busybody/README.md

 # busybody
-A nozy object.Observe library for javascript, supporting environments as far back as IE 9
+An object.Observe library that gets all up in yo business busybody supports environments as far back as IE 9